About Haiku

 And here is a haiku by Issa.

-And here is the same haiku written vertically:
+And here is the same haiku written horizontally:

 Even if you can’t read Japanese, you can follow the Kanji and see the the haiku is written in three lines, vertically, right to left.
-The bottom line is that the haiku’s presentation wasn’t written in stone, being as much art as science; but the tripartite form of the haiku is an established characteristic of the haiku.
+The bottom line: the haiku’s presentation wasn’t written in stone, being as much art as science; but the tripartite form of the haiku is an established characteristic of the haiku.

 The Shape of Haiku in English